aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-14-intro-web-development-two.markdown

 </p>
 ```

-There are many pseudo-classes avaiable like:
+There are many pseudo-classes available like:

 - `:hover`
 - `:active`